upb-uc4/api/hyperledger_matriculation_api.md

 ### Get Matriculation Data
 - ID = getMatriculationData
 - Send
-    - matriculationId :: String
+    - enrollment.id :: String
 - Receive
     - MatriculationData

     - ```json
       {
         "type": "HLNotFound",
-        "title": "There is no MatriculationData for the given matriculationId" }
+        "title": "There is no MatriculationData for the given enrollment.id" }
       ```
-      - Description: This error is returned, if the matriculationID is not present on the ledger.
+      - Description: This error is returned, if the enrollment.id is not present on the ledger.
     - ```json
       {
         "type": "HLUnprocessableLedgerState",